BrandonALittle/ewebcdc/employment.md

         We accept resumes for posted positions only.
 See below for our current openings.

-        EWEB CDC is currently accepting resumes for the following positions:
+        Eugene CDC is currently accepting resumes for the following positions:

         <h4>Substitute Teacher (full and part-time)</h4>